-The project includes the new construction of a galvanized roof for a storage structure.
+The project includes the purchase and installation of four (4) new greenhouses and a new warehouse.
 The project itself is not the development of a hazardous facility nor will the project increase residential densities.
-Project
+Project activities are therefore an exempt activity.
+No further evaluation is required.
+The project is in compliance with explosive and flammable hazard requirements.